Daxxn/BenchyReloaded/README.md

 Your electronics workbench buddy!
 (Warning - Benchy is not actually your buddy, will probably try to kill you, is hideously expensive, and is way too time consuming to build.)

 > Note: Ive moved to Altium Designer.
 Meaning it isn't as easy to share project files.
 Until I can work out how to streamline this process, schematics and Gerber files will only be available.
+The KiCAD projects in this repo are old and are superceeded by the Version 2 [schematics](./Docs/Schematics/Version2/) and [Gerbers.](./Docs/Gerbers/Version2/)

 ## Features